A-C-Rosenfeldt/AtariJag6DoFtexture60fps/README.md

 Currently it looks like a will draw a lot of small triangles simply scanline by scanline.
 If I use a 4 associative texture cache, I can read 4 values for bilinear interpolation without trashing myself even if zoomed out ( no Mipmaps ).
 The same cache also allow to store 8 block long cached lines in texture ram ( 2x2 cache lines ).. good enough for scanline rendering.

+# Possible games, where the Jaguar could blit directly into the line-buffer
+(I gave up on texture loading using the ObjectProcessor).
+A space shooter should be possible.
+I want a story like in an Adventure Game.
+A puzzle game.
+Not so much based on skills.
+All ships with texture and shading (directional light source).
+Change of resolution depending on coverage.
+Like Doom did it for the stats bar.

+3d cars on a pseudo3d track.
+I don't know if there is enough fill rate left to paint the street like in Atari Karts or Super Burnout (still dunno if it uses the OP).
+Actually, with pseudo3d I mean that I don't draw to many road polygons per scanline.
+No tunnel.
+Though, even with a wipe-out tunnel, fill rate is the ultimate limit.
+I guess like a frame buffer for the far away part of the road is actually the way to go for the Jaguar, but don't use a slower frame rate there.
+That would be ugly.
+Rather letter-box , cockpit-view, low-res .
+Vertex count is a problem.
+Jaguar can only do the corners of the road, but no full tunnel.
+Indeed use OP for scenery ??

+Fight4Live should be possible at 60fps.
+Make the fighters small.
+I don't know about OP.
+Maybe there is some speed-up possible to have second playfield only where there are polygons.
+Less memory to clear.
+Blitting bitmaps is so inefficent on Jaguar that I rather not draw a background.

+Scanline-rendering likes to draw while doing a lot of maths.
+This is great for the blitter and for even polygon density with the line-buffer.
+A beam tree is better at identifying high polygon density.
+Then nodes could be pre-rendererd.
 # Todo
 https://github.com/toarnold/jag2048.git
 https://hub.docker.com/r/toarnold/jaguarvbcc/